-- The UK Shared Prosperity Fund is due to replace European Structural and Investment Funds in April with the objective of levelling up and creating opportunity for people and places across the UK.
-It is scheduled to provide £2.6 billion of new funding for local investment by March 2025, increasing to £1.5bn a year by 2024-25, allocated through a funding formula. - Previous funding from the EU was distributed through the Local Enterprise Partnership network.
-That system did not serve rural communities well as urban areas received the lion's share of the funding mainly due to the makeup of the boards being urban-dominated. - The government has said that the new system "will help people access opportunity in places in need, such as ex-industrial areas, deprived towns and rural and coastal communities, and for people in disadvantaged groups across the UK".
+The UK Shared Prosperity Fund was launched in April as a domestic replacement for the European Structural and Investment Funds with the objective of levelling up and creating opportunity for people and places across the UK.
+It is scheduled to provide £2.6 billion of new funding for local investment by March 2025, increasing to £1.5bn a year by 2024-25, allocated through a funding formula.

-• To access funding, places, led by local or combined regional authorities, will be required to submit an investment plan to the government setting out their priorities for investment and the outcomes they are seeking to achieve.
+- Previous funding from the EU was distributed through the Local Enterprise Partnership network.
+That system did not serve rural communities well as urban areas received the lion's share of the funding mainly due to the makeup of the boards being urban-dominated. - The Government has said that the new system "will help people access opportunity in places in need, such as ex-industrial areas, deprived towns and rural and coastal communities, and for people in disadvantaged groups across the UK". - To access funding, places, led by local or combined regional authorities, will be required to submit an investment plan to the Government setting out their priorities for investment and the outcomes they are seeking to achieve. - Separately, in September the Government created a £110 million Rural England Prosperity Fund, which is intended to improve rural productivity through investment grants to businesses, awarded by eligible local authorities.
+Such interventions are necessary to combat the productivity gap for rural areas, which has fallen from 90% of the England average in 2001 to 83% in 2019.
+Funds are set to be distributed from next April.

-- Funds must be apportioned fairly to rural communities, with the process of distribution rural-proofed so it serves rural communities better.
-The 'place-based' approach must the diversity of our countryside and the capabilities and knowledge of those who live and work there.'
+- Funds must be apportioned fairly to rural communities, with the process of distribution rural-proofed so it can serve rural communities better.
+The 'place-based' approach must recognise the diversity of our countryside and the capabilities and knowledge of those who live and work there.
 This would ensure that issues in the countryside, often more complicated than in urban areas, are tackled appropriately and, crucially, resolved. - Rural communities' needs should be at the heart of policy making in government.
 The responsibility for promoting and embedding rural proofing should therefore sit at the heart of government in the Cabinet Office.
-This will ensure the necessary resources and experience required to exert influence across government.
+This will ensure the necessary resources and experience required to exert influence across government. - The rural productivity gap illustrates that investment in growing rural productivity offers the opportunity to realise significant longer-term returns to the public purse.